Moraine Lake Hike (The Rockpile and Lakeshore Trail)

-The hardest part of hiking at Moraine Lake is getting there.
-Parking at Moraine Lake is extremely limited, and the best bet is to aim to get to Moraine Lake before 6am or after 8pm for your best chance to snag a parking spot.
+The hardest part of the Moraine Lake hike is getting there.
+Parking at Moraine Lake is extremely limited, and the best bet is to aim to get to Moraine Lake before 6 am or after 8 pm for your best chance to snag a parking spot.

-We love this hike at Moraine Lake, as it is a great route for families and those who aren’t experienced hikers.
+We love this Moraine Lake hike, as it is a great route for families and those who aren’t experienced hikers.
 Experienced hikers should add this hike to their itinerary at Moraine Lake, and ensure they take in the view from the top of the Rockpile while doing other hikes in the area.
 The view from the top of the Rockpile overlooking Moraine Lake provides an iconic view of the Canadian Rockies – stunning and fit for a postcard.

 To start this hike, hike through the parking lot to Moraine Lake.
 Before you get to the lake, head off to the left on a trail that goes behind the big rockpile.
 Some people choose to climb up the rocks up the Rockpile, however, the preferred (and safer way) of hiking up is a well-built trail that involves hiking behind the Rockpile.

 The trail around the Rockpile is well-made, with steps for the steeper ascents.
 Once you’ve hiked to the top of the Rockpile, you can savor the scenery of the Valley of the Ten Peaks towering over the stunning Moraine Lake, one of the most iconic mountain views on earth.
 The hike continues in a circuit on the top of The Rockpile, which provides many viewpoints for great photos.

 Follow the path back down from the Rockpile (it’s the same route you came up on) and then head towards Moraine Lake Lodge.
 You can stop here for a snack, however most follow the forested trail that goes along the right-hand shore of Moraine Lake.